Abbarajupalem, Pedakurapadu mandal

-Abbarajupalem is a village in Palnadu district of the Indian state of Andhra Pradesh.
-It is located in Pedakurapadu mandal of Palnadu district.
+Abbarajupalem is a village in Pedakurapadu mandal, Palnadu district of the Indian state of Andhra Pradesh.
+It is located in middle of Amaravathi to Sattenapalle main road.

 Government and politics

 Abbarajupalem gram panchayat in Pedakurapadu mandal is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.

 Education

 As per the school information report for the academic year 2018–19, the village has only one primary school and one preschool (Anganvadi).